 How can I return to RACC after withdrawing?

 After withdrawing from all your classes, your student record will remain active for 1 year and you may register without any additional steps for any semester in that year.
 If you are inactive at RACC for more than 1 year, you will be required to submit an application as a returning student, which allows us to reactive your student account.
-For example, if you withdraw from Fall 2015, you may enroll in Spring 2016, Summer 2016, or Fall 2016 without submitting a new application, but if you do not enroll in these semesters and decide to return to RACC in Summer 2017, you will need to complete an application.
+For example, if you withdraw from Fall 2020, you may enroll in Spring 2021, Summer 2021, or Fall 2021 without submitting a new application, but if you do not enroll in these semesters and decide to return to RACC in Summer 2022, you will need to complete an application.
+Learn more.